 - Contestants shall provide all needed equipment, supplies and electricity, except as arranged for in advance.
 Contestants must adhere to all electrical, fire and other codes.
 A fire extinguisher shall be near all cooking devices.

 - Fires shall be of wood, wood pellets or charcoal.
 Gas and electric heat sources shall not be permitted for cooking or holding.
+Any cooking, warming vessel, or device can be pre-heated and used as long as any non KCBS approved heat source(s) are DISCONNECTED AND DISABLED PRIOR TO CONTAINING THE COMPETITION PROTEIN.
 Propane or electric is permitted as fire starters, provided that the competition meat is not in/on the cooking device.
 Electrical accessories such as spits, augers, or forced draft are permitted.
 No open pits or holes are permitted, except at the election of the contest organizer.
 Fires shall not be built on the ground.

 - All competition meats shall be inspected by the Official Meat Inspector during the times established by the contest organizer but not prior to the day before judging.
+In a multiple day contest, the meat must be inspected daily for each event.
+A member of the cooking team must be present during meat inspection.
 Once the competition meat has been inspected, it shall not leave the contest site.
 Cooking shall not begin until the competition meat has been inspected by the Official Meat Inspector.
 All competition meat shall start out raw.
-No pre-seasoned meat is allowed other than manufacturer enhanced or injected products, as shown on label EXCLUDING but not limited to: teriyaki, lemon pepper or butter injected.
+No pre-seasoned meat is allowed other than manufacturer enhanced or injected products, as shown on label EXCLUDING but not limited to teriyaki, lemon pepper or butter injected.
+Transglutaminase (TG or TGase) or "meat glue" does not season and is not injected.
 Competition meat not meeting these qualifications shall be disqualified, not allowed to be turned in, and not judged, and receives no score.
 When the contest organizer supplies the meat, the contestant is not required to enter only that meat, the single exception is when an organizer provides all four (4) meats.
-If an organizer provides all four meats it must be in a fair and equitable manner with regards to quantity, quality and distribution.
+If an organizer provides all four meats it must be in a fair and equitable manner with regards to quantity, quality, and distribution.
 Additionally, the organizer must specifically address on the team application how the meats will be distributed, the quantities of the meat to be provided, and when the meats will be distributed.
-If after receipt of their meat a team believes their meat is spoiled they should bring it to the attention of the reps.
+If after receipt of their meat a team believes their meat is spoiled, they should bring it to the attention of the reps.
 If the reps agree, the organizer must have additional meat on hand, of the same brand and quality, to replace.
-Contests providing all four meats must be approved by the BOD and not approved by the office.
-Competition meat not meeting these qualifications shall be disqualified, not allowed to be turned in, and not judged, and receives no score.
+Contests providing all four meats must be approved by the Board of Directors and not approved by the office.
+Competition meat not meeting these qualifications shall be disqualified, not allowed to be turned in, and not judged, and receives no score

 - Barbeque for the purposes of the KCBS Rules is cooking the four KCBS Meat Categories 10) below on a device defined in 6) above.
-Parboiling, Sous-vide, and/or deep-frying competition meat is not allowed.
+Parboiling, Sous-vide, and/or deepfrying competition meat is not allowed.
+Chicken may be cooked and served breaded.
+Searing meat with a gas torch is also prohibited.
 If any of the banned processes are discovered before the team turns in, the team will receive zeros.
 If discovered after turn-in, the team will receive a one (1) in all criteria for that entry.

-- Meat shall not be sculptured, branded or presented in a way to make it identifiable.
+- Meat shall not be sculptured, branded, or presented in a way to make the team’s entry identifiable.
 Rosettes of meat slices are not allowed.
 Violations of this rule will be scored a one (1) on all criteria by all six judges.

-- Garnish is optional.
-If used it is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce, curly parsley, flat leaf parsley, curly green kale and/or cilantro.
-PROHIBITED GARNISHES ARE lettuce cores, kale stems and other vegetation, INCLUDING BUT NOT LIMITED TO endive, red tipped lettuce.
+- Garnish is optional, if used, once determined to be legal, garnish plays no further role in the appearance score.
+When used, garnish is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce, curly parsley, flat leaf parsley, curly green kale and/or cilantro.
+PROHIBITED GARNISHES ARE lettuce cores and other vegetation, INCLUDING BUT NOT LIMITED TO endive, red tipped lettuce.
 "PROHIBITED" garnish shall receive a penalty score of one (1) on Appearance.

 - Entries will be submitted in an approved KCBS numbered container, provided by the contest organizer.
 The number must be on top of the container at turn-in.